 Skillshare Pros and Cons

-The advantages of Skillshare are that their pricing structure is very appealing.
-Access to the courses is via a subscription, so you pay per month, and you’ll be able to access unlimited classes.
-The subscription is an amazing deal when compared to other institutions where you would normally have to pay a few hundred dollars to access one class for one semester.
+The advantages of Skillshare are that its pricing structure is very appealing.
+Access to the Skillshare courses is via a subscription, so you pay per month, and you’ll be able to access unlimited classes.
+The subscription is a fantastic deal compared to other institutions where you would typically have to pay a few hundred dollars to access one course for one semester.
 Here, you pay for as long as you’re using the service, and you get a whole world’s worth of education at your fingertips.
 The price per month is extraordinarily low compared to these traditional institutions, and Skillshare even has a large variety of free options to choose from.

 Another advantage is course variety.
 While other online education platforms go for deep dives into technical subjects, Skillshare focuses more on being an accessible option for everyone.
 Their courses on lifestyle and productivity can apply to any person regardless of their degree path.
 Their technical subjects like animation and design aren’t easy to find anywhere else.
 Skillshare is primarily video-based, so it’s easy to access anywhere via mobile apps or web pages.
 Students can learn in conjunction with other tasks.

 Finally, the next big advantage that Skillshare is the community aspect.
 Most online education inherently lacks the social and communal interactions of going to a regular college, but with Skillshare, that no longer necessarily has to be the case.
 Their Groups section allows users to meet, share work, receive feedback and connect with professionals.
 It brings back some of the social interaction lost when going online-only.
 It is well worth checking out for anyone using the platform.

 On the downside, some of the cons of Skillshare are that they are not accredited.
 They do not offer college credit, degrees, or diplomas.
 This isn’t a problem for people who want to learn for learning’s sake, but those aiming to transfer credits and looking for advanced degree programs won’t find them here.